<< back to the artists

 biography

 Carlo Rocchi Bilancini was born in Todi in 1973, into a historic family of glassmakers.
-He is an Italian photographer, known for using swimming pools and bright turquoise as the backdrop for his photographic projects.

-After graduating in Economics, he attended the Fondazione Forma per la Fotografia in Milan.
-He is a photographer with a distinctive artistic vision, whose training was greatly influenced by his collaboration with director Pupi Avati.
+After graduating in Economics, he attended the Forma Foundation for Photography in Milan.
+He is a photographer known for using swimming pools as backdrops for his work, a career he greatly influenced by his collaboration with director Pupi Avati.

-In 2011, with the publisher Skira, he published Pesci fuor d’acquawith texts by Antonia Mulas, Malcolm Bull, Brian O'Doherty and an interview by Federico Sardella.
+In 2011, Skira published his first project ‘Pesci fuor d’acqua’, with texts by Antonia Mulas, Malcolm Bull, Brian O’Doherty, and an interview with Federico Sardella.

-Some of the photographs in Pesci fuor d’acqua were exhibited in Venice in 2012 in a solo exhibition held during the 13th Architecture Biennale at the La Piscina exhibition space on the Island of San Giorgio Maggiore.
-Organised in collaboration with the Giorgio Cini Foundation, the exhibition was promoted by Umberto Morera and curated by Živa Kraus.
+Some photographs from Pesci fuor d’acqua were exhibited in Venice in 2012, in a solo exhibition held during the 13th Architecture Biennale at the La Piscina exhibition space on the island of San Giorgio Maggiore, and in Doha in collaboration with the Italian Embassy in Qatar.

 Curriculum Vitae